bosonprotocol/docs.bosonprotocol.io/src/docs/advanced-topics/token-engineering.md

 cadCAD is an open-source Python library that lets you design, optimize, validate and understand dynamical complex systems.
-It is useful because it allows engineers to ask powerful what if questions, using simulation features like A/B Tests, Parameter Sweeps or Monte Carlo Analysis.
-In our case, we use cadCAD for simulating the movements Boson Value Flows over time.
+It is useful because it allows engineers to ask powerful 'what if?' questions, using simulation features like A/B Tests, Parameter Sweeps or Monte Carlo Analysis.
+In our case, we use cadCAD for simulating the movements of Boson Value Flows over time.
 We can do this by assuming the length of a Time Step, say 1 month, and specifying the number of Time Steps that the system will run for, say 60 steps (5 years).
 The stocks act as variables while the flows act as rates of change between them.

-Here we model 'Phase-0' of the ecosystems value flows for the network.
-This is a linear model in which boson network rewards are distributed strategically to network developers and participants and to fund the production of community ecosystem products, driving long-term value generation for boson and its surrounding ecosystem.
+Here we model 'Phase-0' of the ecosystem's value flows for the network.
+This is a linear model in which Boson network rewards are distributed strategically to network developers and participants and to fund the production of community ecosystem products, driving long-term value generation for boson and its surrounding ecosystem.